 Residential customers accounted for about 42% of Eversource's total revenues in 2013; commercial customers, 33%.

 Eversource's revenues increased by 16% in 2013 due primarily to the addition of NSTAR's operations.
 During the first quarter of 2013, the former operating subsidiaries of NSTAR contributed $800 million of operating revenues.
 Eversource also benefited from an increase in transmission revenues, resulting from the recovery of higher transmission expenses and continuing investments in transmission infrastructure; higher retail electric sales (driven by colder winter weather); an increase in firm natural gas distribution revenues (also driven by the colder weather) as well as residential customer growth, and a rise in natural gas conversions.

 Net income increased by 49% in 2013 due to higher revenues and the amortization of Rate Reduction Bonds, partially offset by the addition of NSTAR Electric’s amortization.

 Eversource reported a $502.3 million improvement in cash flow from operations in 2013, due primarily to the addition of NSTAR, a decrease in storm restoration costs, and the absence in 2013 of customer bill credits and merger-related costs paid in 2012, partially offset by an increase in Pension Plan cash contributions.

 Mergers and Acquisitions

-The 2012 acquisition of NSTAR boosted the financial resources of NU to pay for planned transmission projects aimed at bringing cleaner power from Northern New England and Canada to population centers in Southern New England.
-The "merger of equals" (NSTAR and NU) created a major energy player in the US Northeast which serves more than half the total utility customers in New England.
+The 2012 acquisition of NSTAR boosted the financial resources of Eversource to pay for planned transmission projects aimed at bringing cleaner power from northern New England and Canada to population centers in southern New England.
+The "merger of equals" (NSTAR and Eversource) created a major energy player in the US Northeast which serves more than half the total utility customers in New England.
 NSTAR shareholders hold about 44% of the expanded company.